 We had LittleBigPlanet 2 right at the beginning of the year, and we loved how charming, innovative, refreshing, polished and deep it was.
 So much so, that we gave it a perfect 10/10.
 It was a deep game, one that we play regularly and avidly even now, nearly a year after its release.
 There’s just so much content, so much to do, that you can never possibly “finish” LBP2.
 Then there was the awesome Killzone 3.
 While not as innovative and revolutionary as KZ2 was, it was still one hell of a game with probably the best graphics you’ll ever see in a console shooter, a thrilling, fast paced campaign and addictive multiplayer.

-Sony followed those up with several other games- MotorStorm Apocalypse, a unique take at the MotorStorm franchise that worked better than any other games in the series; inFamous 2, a game that refined and improved every single aspect of the original, and a game we’re still playing with as much interest as we were when it was released; we got to play some collections, like God of War: Origins and Ico and Shadow of the Colossus Collection (more of these later); there was the emotionally driven Resistance 3 with its epic campaign.
+Sony followed those up with several other games- MotorStorm Apocalypse, a unique take at the MotorStorm franchise that worked better than any other games in the series; inFamous 2, a game that refined and improved every single aspect of the original, and a game we’re still playing with as much interest as we were when it was released; we got to play some collections like Ico and Shadow of the Colossus Collection (more of this later); there was the emotionally driven Resistance 3 with its epic campaign.

 Uncharted 3: Drake’s Deception- Plane Crash